qiime2/docs/source/tutorials/table-filtering.rst

 .. command-block::
     qiime feature-table filter-features --i-table table.qza --o-filtered-table filtered-table --p-min-frequency 10

 Both of these methods can also be applied to filter based on the maximum total frequency using the ``--p-max-frequency``.
-The ``--p-min-frequency`` and ``--p-max-frequency`` can be combined to filter based on lower and upper limits of frequency.
+The ``--p-min-frequency`` and ``--p-max-frequency`` can be combined to filter based on lower and upper limits of total frequency.

 Contingency-based filtering
 ---------------------------